 The nation's highest accolade for youth, the Singapore Youth Award (SYA) honours exceptional young people who enrich the hearts and souls of the community and bring distinction to the nation.

-NOMINATIONS FOR THE SINGAPORE YOUTH AWARD (SYA) 2018 ARE NOW OPEN!
+NOMINATIONS FOR THE SINGAPORE YOUTH AWARD (SYA) 2018 HAVE CLOSED.

 Established in 1975, the SYA focuses on both individuals as well as teams who inspire youth to boldly create possibilities for the good of the community.
 The SYA recognises the excellence of young Singaporeans everywhere: the young people who have vision, a "can-do" attitude towards challenges, a "never-say-die" spirit in the face of adversity, the courage to "walk the talk", and the passion to "serve by doing".
 These are the young men and women whose stellar achievements and selfless spirit have helped to make a better world for all.

 These are the icons of inspiration we recognise and celebrate.
 These are the pride of our nation.
 The Best Of Youth.

 Read about our 2017 Singapore Youth Award recipients below.

 As Singapore's only traditional Malay dance scholar to date and the only Singaporean recipient of the Choreomundus Scholarship awarded by a European consortium of universities, Noramin continues to push boundaries to stay relevant in the evolving traditional Malay dance landscape.
 For juggling multiple roles as a choreographer, researcher and conservationist of Malay dance, he was awarded a triple scholarship to pursue his PhD from the prestigious Royal Holloway College, University of London.